likicv/usysml-test-cases/README.md

 for a Test Case that is marked 'spiral 1', only `package`, `part`, and `part def` would have been expected to be implemented.

-Each test case is structured according to the following sections:
+Each test case is structured into the following sections:
 - Title -- a short title of the Test Case together with the number identifier
 - Description -- a description of the test case
 - SysML v2 textual notation -- shows SysML v2 textual notation